kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/ECEN 404 Updates.md

 Week (2/12 - 2/16)

 General:
--Worked on integrated LTspice design
+- Worked on integrated LTspice design
--Verified functionality of integrated LTspice design
+- Verified functionality of integrated LTspice design

 Kaylee:
--Worked on integrated system LTspice design
+- Worked on integrated system LTspice design
--Waiting for PCB to come in
+- Waiting for PCB to come in

 Nia: